shendurelab/LAMPRA/README.md

 Note: scripts contained herein do not currently constitute streamlined pipelines and are shared for transparency.
 Iterations and improvements will be made in the near future.

-Scripts are separated in subdirectories organized by categories as detailed below with short descriptive of contents.
+Scripts are separated in subdirectories organized by categories as detailed below with short descriptions of contents.

 # Plasmid Maps